IckerKlaus/EmployeeDirectoryDjango/README.md

-# 👨‍💻 Basic Employee Website
+# 👨‍💻 Basic Directory Website

 A basic web application built with Django that allows you to manage employee data.
 It demonstrates how to create, read, update, and delete (CRUD) employee records using Django’s Model-View-Template (MVT) architecture.